anthonyzasl/Optics-Modeler/README.en.md

 [Ukrainian](README.md)

 ## 1. General Information
-[cite_start]This repository contains the source code for a term project developed as a Visual Studio Solution[cite: 10].
+This repository contains the source code for a term project developed as a Visual Studio Solution.

 * **Solution Name:** kursova
 * **Project Type:** C# (Visual C# Project)